 Privacy Policy

-How we collect, use, share, and protect your personal data.
+How we collect, use, share, and protect your personal data across our websites and mobile applications.

 Effective Date: 29/06/2025

-This Privacy Policy explains how CounselGrid Private Limited (“CounselGrid”, “we”, “us”, “our”) collects, uses, discloses, and protects information about you when you access or use our websites, applications, and services (the “Services”).
+This Privacy Policy explains how CounselGrid Private Limited (“CounselGrid”, “we”, “us”, “our”) collects, uses, discloses, and protects information about you when you access or use our websites, web applications, and the CounselGrid Lawyer mobile application for Android and iOS (collectively, the “Services”).

 1. Scope

-This policy applies to personal data processed through the Services.
+This policy applies to personal data processed through the Services, which include the CounselGrid websites (counselgrid.com and related subdomains), the CounselGrid web applications, and the CounselGrid Lawyer mobile application published on Google Play and the Apple App Store (the “Mobile App”).
 For enterprise customers, additional terms may apply under a Data Processing Addendum (DPA).

 2. Information We Collect